Sawrz/docker-configs/cryptpad/README.md

 ### Create Folders & Files

-I recommend creating a main folder first.
-Let's call it the main directory.
-All files of your service will be located here.
-Now, change directories and create here subfolders to store all your data:
+All files of your service will be in your main directory (the folder with the Docker files).
+Now, create here subfolders to store your data:

 ``` bash
 mkdir -p data/blob data/block data/data data/files customize
 ```

-Check if everything worked out by checking the directory.

 Now, create the configuration file by copying `example.config.js`: